MaryamAsgarinezhad/obsidian/LLM/Session 1.md

 **5. Self-Attention Scores (Dot Product)**

-For each token (for example, "sun"), we compute the **self-attention scores** with respect to all other tokens in the sequence using the Query of the current token and the Keys of all tokens.
+For each token (for example, "sun"), we compute the **self-attention scores** with respect to all other tokens in the sequence using the **==Query of the current token and the Keys of all tokens.==**

-The **self-attention score** between token iii and token jjj is calculated as the **dot product** between the Query of token iii and the Key of token jjj:
+The **self-attention score** between token i and token j is calculated as the **dot product** between the Query of token i and the Key of token j:

 ![[Pasted image 20241222173503.png]]

-This gives a measure of how much token iii "attends" to token jjj when generating the next token.
+This gives a measure of how much token i "**attends**" to token j when generating the next token.

 **6. Scaling the Scores**

-The dot products can grow large, so we **scale** them by dividing by the square root of the dimension of the key vector dkd_kdk​ (usually the size of the embedding vector).
+The dot products can grow large, so we **scale** them by dividing by the square root of the dimension of the key vector d_k​ (usually the size of the embedding vector).
 This scaling helps stabilize training.
 ![[Pasted image 20241222173523.png]]

 **7. Softmax to Get Attention Weights**